evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ## 2. Set metric parameters

 Some Metrics have optional parameters.
-For example, the data drift detection algorithm automatically selects a drift detection method, but you can pass your choice of method (recommended) as an optional parameter to overrride the defaults.
+For example, the data drift detection algorithm automatically selects a drift detection method, but you can pass your choice of method (recommended) as an optional parameter to override the defaults.

 Some Metrics have required parameters.
-You cannot run a Metric without specifying it.
-For example, if you want to calculate the number of values that match a regular expression, you need to specify it.
+You can only run a Metric when specifying it.
+For example, if you want to calculate the number of values that match a regular expression, you need to define this expression.

 **Example 1**.
 How to specify a regular expression (required parameter):